OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 The [bcrypt](https://en.wikipedia.org/wiki/bcrypt) password hashing function should be the second choice for password storage if Argon2id is not available or PBKDF2 is required to achieve FIPS-140 compliance.

 The minimum work factor for bcrypt should be 10.
-Consider raising the work factor to 12 (or more) if performance considerations do not have a negative impact on your system.

 #### Input Limits